Estimated reading time: 4 mins

 Give out the tools

 Do not give out numerous jobs to your employees, if you’re not also giving them the correct training and preparation for completing the task.
 So if you do need to take a load off yourself by using employees (which is what they’re there for,) make sure that you’re equipping them with the right tools so they can get the job done in an efficient manner, without wasting any of that valuable time.
+An example of this is managing staff vacations.
+These are important to your team, so you should give them proper tools to request and track them.
+It saves you time managing it manually, and makes your employees feel like you care about them.

 Apply the 80/20 rule